leptonai/leptonai/misc/tuna/tuna-user-guide.md

 Uploaded Dataset /path/to/your/data/sample.json to /lepton-tuna/dataset/sample.json
 ```

-#### Step 2: List Uploaded Data
+#### Step 2: Verify Uploaded Data

-After uploading, the user checks to confirm the data was successfully uploaded.
+To ensure the upload was successful, list the datasets stored in Tuna.

 ```bash
 lep tuna list-data